Private Health Insurance for Individuals and Families

 What is private health insurance?

-• Deductible: The amount you must pay in medical costs before the plan's benefits begin
+• Deductible: The amount you need to pay for medical costs before coverage starts.

 How much is private health insurance?

-The average cost of individual health insurance through the government marketplace is $621 per month.
+The average cost of individual private coverage bought through the health insurance marketplace is $752 per month.

 This graph shows the average cost of an individual Silver health insurance plan at different ages